Extension by definition

-In mathematical logic, more specifically in the proof theory of first-order theories, extensions by definitions formalize the introduction of new symbols by means of a definition.
+In mathematical logic, more specifically in the proof theory of first-order theories, an extension by definition formalizes the introduction of a new symbol by means of a definition.
 For example, it is common in naive set theory to introduce a symbol $\emptyset$ for the set that has no member.
 In the formal setting of first-order theories, this can be done by adding to the theory a new constant $\emptyset$ and the new axiom $\forall x(x\notin\emptyset)$, meaning "for all x, x is not a member of $\emptyset$".
 It can then be proved that doing so adds essentially nothing to the old theory, as should be expected from a definition.
 More precisely, the new theory is a conservative extension of the old one.